-Once you have your design, the next stage is often to apply for planning permission via your local council.
-Find out more about your planning application and how our architect services can help you with your planning permissions.
+Once you have designed your home, the next stage is often to apply for planning permission via your local council.
+Find out more about your planning application and how our architect services can help you with the planning process.

 Here’s our list of top things to be aware of when you’re applying for planning permission.